FRACtURE-HiKARi/lc3script/README.md

 Version v0.2.2

-This is a source code for a tool to generate lc3sim script and run on the LC-3 Simulator developed by Steven S. Lumetta.
+This is a source code for a tool to generate lc3sim script and should run on the LC-3 Simulator developed by Steven S. Lumetta.

+The tool works as: recieving filenames, call the assembler to assemble them, then write them into a script file, and finally call lc3sim to execute them.
+Output of lc3sim may be optionally written in a file.

 The -f or --file option let the tool collect names following it, and write them into a script file.
 Other arguments see -h or --help.
 Please use g++ to compile this file.
 The executable may be copied to /usr/bin or /usr/local/bin if desired.

 Compile command: g++ lc3script.cpp -o lc3script

 Install command: sudo cp ./lc3script /usr/bin

 The install directory can be modified with any directories with environment settings.